basonjui/h3-py-samples/README.md

 ### Notebooks

 - [h3_gettingstarted](https://github.com/basonjui/h3-py-samples/blob/main/h3_gettingstarted.ipynb): demonstrate several fundamental usages of H3 and H3Transformation.
-- [h3_polyfill_administrative_pipeline](https://github.com/basonjui/h3-py-samples/blob/main/h3_polyfill_administrative_pipeline.ipynb): an end-to-end sample pipeline that generates H3 cells from "polyfilling" (`h3.polyfill`) an administrative geometry (in GeoJSON::MultiPolygon) from PostgreSQL, and then saves all H3 cells generated back into a new table in the database.
+- [h3_polyfill_administrative_pipeline](https://github.com/basonjui/h3-py-samples/blob/main/h3_polyfill_administrative_pipeline.ipynb): an end-to-end sample pipeline that generates H3 cells from "polyfilling" (`h3.polyfill`) an administrative geometry from PostgreSQL, convert the administrative geometry into GeoJSON polygons, and then save the generated H3 cells into a new table in the database.

 ## License